Stereotype: Relationship with other types of intergroup attitudes

 Stereotypes, prejudice, racism, and discrimination are understood as related but different concepts.
-Stereotypes are regarded as the most cognitive component and often occurs without conscious awareness, whereas prejudice is the affective component of stereotyping and discrimination is one of the behavioral components of prejudicial reactions.
+Stereotypes are regarded as the most cognitive component and often occur without conscious awareness, whereas prejudice is the affective component of stereotyping, and discrimination is one of the behavioral components of prejudicial reactions.
 In this tripartite view of intergroup attitudes, stereotypes reflect expectations and beliefs about the members of groups perceived as different from one's own, prejudice represents the emotional response, and discrimination refers to actions.

 Although related, the three concepts can exist independently of each other.
 According to Daniel Katz and Kenneth Braly, stereotyping leads to racial prejudice when people emotionally react to the name of a group, ascribe characteristics to members of that group, and then evaluate those characteristics.

 Possible prejudicial effects of stereotypes are: